Phoenix Mercury vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Mercury Season Stats

-- The Mercury are the worst squad in the WNBA in points scored (76.5 per game) and ninth in points conceded (84.3).
+- Offensively, the Mercury are the worst squad in the WNBA (76.4 points per game).
+On defense, they are ninth (84.5 points conceded per game).

-- Phoenix is the worst team in the WNBA in rebounds per game (30.7) and fourth in rebounds allowed (33.8).
+- Phoenix is the worst squad in the league in rebounds per game (30.8) and fifth in rebounds allowed (33.9).

+- At 19 assists per game, the Mercury are eighth in the WNBA.

-- In terms of turnovers, Phoenix is worst in the WNBA in committing them (14.9 per game).
-And it is second-worst in forcing them (12.1 per game).
+- In terms of turnovers, Phoenix is worst in the league in committing them (14.8 per game).
+And it is second-worst in forcing them (12 per game).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.